From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Single-spectral pedestrian detection

 \textbf{Feature-fused methods} These methods aim to capture the useful contextual and semantic information by multi-scale feature fusion.
-Ren \textit{et al.} \cite{Ren_RRC_CVPR_2017} built a recurrent rolling convolution architecture to gradually aggregate contextual information from the different convolutional layers.
+Ren \textit{et al.} \cite{Ren_RRC_CVPR_2017} built a recurrent rolling convolution architecture to gradually aggregate contextual information from the different layers.
 Based on MS-CNN \cite{Cai_MSCNN_ECCV_2016}, Jung \textit{et al.} \cite{Jung_DMDnet_ICIP_2017} further combined the features of consecutive layers.
 In contrast, Chu \textit{et al.} \cite{Chu_MCFF_ACCESS_2018} combined the features from all different layers together to generate high-level features.
 Liu \textit{et al.} \cite{Liu_CoupleNet_arXiv_2019} proposed a gated feature extraction module by adaptively fusing multi-layer features.
 Shang \textit{et al.} \cite{Shang_ZoomNet_ACML_2018} introduced a complementary sub-network to generate the high-resolution feature map for small-scale object detection.
 Zhang \textit{et al.} \cite{Zhang_MFRCNN_TVT_2019} concatenated the RoI features from different layers along with the global context.
-Zhang \textit{et al.} \cite{Zhang_LADC_CVPR_2019} proposed a context feature embedding module using a single standard convolution and a deformable convolution.
+Zhang \textit{et al.} \cite{Zhang_LADC_CVPR_2019} proposed a context feature embedding with a standard convolution and a deformable convolution.
 Fei \textit{et al.} \cite{Fei_CAFL_ACCESS_2019} developed a new pixel-level context embedding module by integrating multi-cue context into a deep CNN feature hierarchy.
 Wang \textit{et al.} \cite{Wang_BPSCI_TMM_2018} proposed a local competition mechanism (maxout) for adaptive context fusion.
 Cao \textit{et al.} \cite{Cao_LBST_TIP_2020} embedded the large-kernel convolution into feature pyramid structure to exploit contextual information.
-Wu \textit{et al.} \cite{Wu_TFAN_CVPR_2020} proposed to adaptively fuse the features of current frame and the features of nearby frames for robust occluded pedestrian detection.
+Wu \textit{et al.} \cite{Wu_TFAN_CVPR_2020} proposed to adaptively fuse the features of current frame and nearby frames.